Kwessler93/sql-challenge/README.md

 # sql-challenge
 Module 9 challenge

 For this challenge, I imported all of the CSV files in the Resources folder into PgAdmin and made each one into a table (see SQL-Challenge_Data_Engineering.sql for code).
 Then I used all of the tables to create the following lists(see SQL-Challenge-Data_Analysis.sql for code).
-The screenshots are of the first several lines in the PgAdmin output:
+All of the sql files and the ERD png files are in the EmployeeSQL folder.
+The following screenshots are of the first several lines in the PgAdmin output for each list:

 1. List the employee number, last name, first name, sex, and salary of each employee.